- Cancer is the number one cause of death in senior pets and comes in many forms.

 Cancer is expensive to treat.
 On average, a cancer treatment regimen can cost $10,000 and up.
 These costs are often spread out over a period of eight weeks from initial diagnosis, mass removal or chemotherapy, to follow up blood work, x-rays, and medication.

 Pets who get the above types of cancer or another kind not listed could be facing chemotherapy, surgery, or radiation treatment.
 Even so, when a pet gets cancer, treatment options are typically designed to extend life or ease symptoms such as pain or reduced mobility.
-In most cases, treatment will not remove cancer or put it into remission.
 Vets may also prescribe pain medications to help with pain caused by cancer.
+In many cases, treatment will not remove cancer or put it into remission.

 Coping with the cost of treatment